Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-In AreaSearch's latest postcode level ATO data released for financial year 2023, Wondunna's median income among taxpayers is $59,711.
+As per AreaSearch's latest postcode level ATO data released for financial year 2023, Wondunna's median income among taxpayers is $59,711.
 The average income in the suburb is $75,072.
-Nationally, this is high compared to the Rest of Qld's median of $53,146 and average of $66,593.
-Based on Wage Price Index growth since financial year 2023, current estimates for September 2025 would be approximately $65,628 (median) and $82,512 (average).
-According to the 2021 Census figures, household income ranks at the 57th percentile ($1,875 weekly), while personal income is at the 41st percentile.
-In Wondunna, 35.8% of locals (1,350 people) fall into the $1,500 - $2,999 income category, consistent with broader trends in the area showing 31.7% in the same category.
-After housing costs, residents retain 86.8% of their income, reflecting strong purchasing power.
+Nationally, this is high compared to Rest of Qld's median of $53,146 and average of $66,593.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Wondunna would be approximately $65,628 (median) and $82,512 (average) as of September 2025.
+According to 2021 Census figures, household income ranks at the 57th percentile ($1,875 weekly), while personal income sits at the 41st percentile.
+In Wondunna, 35.8% of locals (1,357 people) fall into the $1,500 - 2,999 income category.
+This is consistent with broader trends across the area showing 31.7% in the same category.
+After housing costs, residents retain 86.8% of their income.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income